-A student must submit a notice of withdrawal in writing to the Senior Associate Dean for Student Affairs prior to the final class session of any quarter.
-The student will meet with the Senior Associate Dean for Student Affairs before the withdrawal is processed by the University.
-Once the reading period and examinations have begun, a student may not withdraw except under extraordinary circumstances and with permission of the Senior Associate Dean for Student Affairs.
-If the student does not notify the Senior Associate Dean for Student Affairs of his or her intent to withdraw in writing, a failing grade will be entered for every class in which the student has not completed all course requirements.
+A student must submit a notice of withdrawal in writing to the Associate Dean of Students prior to the final class session of any quarter.
+The student will meet with the Associate Dean of Students before the withdrawal is processed by the University.
+Once the reading period and examinations have begun, a student may not withdraw except under extraordinary circumstances and with permission of the Associate Dean of Students.
+If the student does not notify the Associate Dean of Students of his or her intent to withdraw in writing, a failing grade will be entered for every class in which the student has not completed all course requirements.

-A student who withdraws from the School of Law will not be readmitted, except under extraordinary circumstances and with the permission of the Senior Associate Dean for Student Affairs.
+A student who withdraws from the School of Law will not be readmitted, except under extraordinary circumstances and with the permission of the Associate Dean of Students.
 In all other situations, the withdrawn student must reapply to the School of Law through the Admissions Office.